Marcia K. Lippincott

 Additionally, Thompson Reuters has included Ms. Lippincott in the 2006-2009, and 2011-2019 editions of Florida Super Lawyers.
 This recognition is reserved for the top 5% of Florida attorneys determined by independent research, and review by both peers and a blue ribbon selection panel.

 Ms. Lippincott has been recognized by Who’s Who in American Law in 2005-2006, and Who’s Who in American Women in 2006-2007 Martindale-Hubbel, the esteemed national directory of lawyers, has recognized her as a Preeminent Lawyer in their National Bar Registry since 2004, and has rated her legal ability, conduct, ethics, reliability, and diligence all at the elite level of “Av” since 1988.

 She is a member of the Florida Bar, as well as the Bar’s Appellate Practice and Family Law sections.
 Ms. Lippincott served on the Fifth District Court of Appeal’s Committees on Mediation and Fast Tracking of Appeals.
 She has previously served the state bar on the Appellate Rules Committee, and as co-chair of the Amicus Curiae Committee of the Family Law Section.
-She is also a member of the Orange, Seminole, and American Bar Associations, and the Orange County Bar’s Appellate Practice section.
+She is also a member of the Orange County Bar Association, and the Orange County Bar’s Appellate Practice section.

 Ms. Lippincott was honored to serve as President of the Whigham SuperChallenge, a local effort that raised one million dollars to fund an AIDS research chair at the University of Miami in honor of Seminole County attorney Thomas E. Whigham, who died due to a contaminated blood transfusion.